St. Catherine Street - John Nosser and Nosser City

 Nosser always remained upbeat about Natchez., despite political disappointment and personal tragedies.
 In a newspaper interview when he was 85 he stated, "The past is not as important as the future."
 John Nosser died in 1989.

 Pictured above is the 1940 grand opening of John Nosser's Natchez Super Store in the 600 block of Main Street.
-The photographer stood across the street in Memorial Park.
+The photographer stood across the street in Memorial

 On September 25, 1964, Klansmen bombed and damaged the home (above) of Mayor John Nosser at 207 Linton Avenue.
-Shortly afterwards, a second bomb exploded in the front yard of Willie Washington,
+Shortly afterwards, a second bomb exploded in the front yard of Willie Washington, an African American contractor who sometimes worked for Nosser.

 On December 3, 1965, Mayor John J. Nosser of Natchez, Miss., and Charles Evers, NAACP Field Director for Mississippi, jointly announced the.... settlement of a three-month boycott of downtown merchants....The agreement represents an upgrading of the status of the Negro community unparalleled in the settlement of any similar protest in a southern city.